smabbasht/Competitive-Programming/README.md

 # Competitive Programming Competitions

-These are my attempts for Competition I participated in which includes Google CodeJam, KickStart and some other CodeForces competitions.
+These are my attempts for Competitions I participated in which includes Google CodeJam, KickStart and some other CodeForces competitions.